striezel/botvinnik/doc/commands.md

 # botvinnik: Available bot commands

 botvinnik provides a (still rather small) number of commands for Matrix users in the channels where the bot has joined.
-Note that joining channels has to be done manually (as of version 0.0.6).
+The bot automatically joins channels, if the invitation takes place when the bot is running.

+_Note that the bot currently does not support encrypted channels.__

 ## General usage